ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 We selected species for which at least one trait measurement was available, _and_ for which we were able to obtain sufficient information to assign a plant functional type with reasonable confidence.
-We have added text clarifying this to the Methods section (Line XXX TODO).
+We have added text clarifying this to the Methods section (line 167).

 > Also in the paragraph on line 230, the authors should explicitly state the scale of the imputation --- in other words, what percentage of the matrix was populated with observed vs imputed data.

-We have added this information to the supplementary material, and revised the indicated text accordingly (Line XXX TODO).
+See responses to related comments from the Editor.

 > I found the discussion on the lack of relationship of SLA and temperature (lines 446-448) to be rather weak.
 The design of this study is not appropriate for addressing such questions as you have binned a tremendous amount of variability in temperature into three bins.